sst/guide/_chapters/handle-cors-in-serverless-apis.md

 No 'Access-Control-Allow-Origin' header is present on the requested resource
 ```

 And our browser won't show us the HTTP response.
-This can make debugging issues with our API extremely hard.
+This can make debugging our API extremely hard.

 ### Preflight Requests in API Gateway